allenai/allennlp/tutorials/getting_started/so_you_built_a_model.md

 so that AllenNLP knows which predictor to use.

-As a simple example, there are 10 papers in JSONL format at `tests/fixtures/s2_papers.jsonl`, so you could predict on those using the test fixture model with:
+There are 10 papers in JSONL format at `tests/fixtures/s2_papers.jsonl`, so let's make some predictions on those:

 ```bash
 python -m allennlp.run predict \